sumitguptacispl/dietary-system/README.md

 5) All backend related codes are available under backend folder.
 6) For configuaration of DB connection use .env file under Config folder of backend.
 7) Use command - npm run dev for run the project.
+8) In the databse folder there are two csv files are added for insert data into DB for food items and nursing home residents.